jubujjamer/ppack/README.md

-# phasepack-python
+# Phasepack implementation for Python

 This is a complete revisited implementation of the Phasepack library, which was originallly written in MATLAB (check it out in https://www.cs.umd.edu/~tomg/projects/phasepack/) primarily to benchmark a very complete set of state of the art phase retrieval algorithms.

-# Who created Phasepack?
+## Who created Phasepack?

 Rohan Chandra - University of Maryland
 Ziyuan Zhong - Columbia University